 Postdoctoral Fellowship in Environmental Health Biostatistics

-The Department of Biostatistics and Computational Biology (DBCB) at the University of Rochester (UR) announces an opening for a postdoctoral traineeship in Environmental Health (EH) Biostatistics, funded by an NIEHS T32 training grant.
+Applications are invited for a postdoctoral fellowship in Environmental Health (EH) Biostatistics in the Department of Biostatistics and Computational Biology at the University of Rochester (UR), funded by an NIEHS T32 training grant.

-A cover letter describing research experience, a current CV and contact information for three references should be sent by email to Sally_Thurston@urmc.rochester.edu (please reference “NIEHS postdoctoral position” in the subject line).
+A cover letter describing research experience, a current CV, graduate transcript (can be unofficial) and contact information for three references should be sent to Sally_Thurston@urmc.rochester.edu (please reference “NIEHS postdoctoral position” in the subject).

 The University of Rochester is one of the world’s leading private research universities.
 We are a community in which all who work, teach, create, and provide care are welcome and respected, and where all can pursue and achieve their highest objectives for themselves, their community, and the world.

 The Department of Biostatistics and Computational Biology currently includes 16 tenure-track and 5 research-track faculty and approximately 35 graduate students.
 Our goal is to prepare qualified predoctoral and postdoctoral trainees for careers that have a significant impact on the health-related research needs of the country within a diverse and inclusive environment.

 Rochester is in the Finger Lakes region of western New York State, where the cost of living is reasonable and housing is affordable.
 The University has an active postdoctoral association that offers career development and networking opportunities.